Citigroup Reiterates Buy Rating for Morgan Advanced Materials (LON:MGAM)

-Morgan Advanced Materials (LON:MGAM)‘s stock had its “buy” rating reiterated by research analysts at Citigroup in a report issued on Friday, Digital Look reports.
-They currently have a GBX 450 ($5.88) price target on the stock.
-Citigroup’s price objective indicates a potential upside of 13.35% from the company’s previous close.
+Citigroup reiterated their buy rating on shares of Morgan Advanced Materials (LON:MGAM) in a research report released on Friday, Digital Look reports.
+The firm currently has a GBX 450 ($5.88) target price on the stock.

-MGAM has been the topic of a number of other research reports.
-Numis Securities reissued a “hold” rating and issued a GBX 335 ($4.38) price target on shares of Morgan Advanced Materials in a report on Thursday, May 6th. reduced their target price on shares of Morgan Advanced Materials from GBX 370 ($4.83) to GBX 295 ($3.85) and set a “buy” rating on the stock in a report on Monday, May 10th.
-Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 405 ($5.29) target price on shares of Morgan Advanced Materials in a report on Wednesday, May 19th.
-Shore Capital reaffirmed a “buy” rating and set a GBX 470 ($6.14) target price on shares of Morgan Advanced Materials in a report on Friday.
-Finally, Berenberg Bank increased their target price on shares of Morgan Advanced Materials from GBX 330 ($4.31) to GBX 365 ($4.77) and gave the company a “hold” rating in a report on Wednesday, May 19th.
-Three research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-The stock currently has a consensus rating of “Buy” and a consensus target price of GBX 385 ($5.03).
+A number of other research analysts also recently commented on the stock.
+Shore Capital reiterated a buy rating and set a GBX 470 ($6.14) price objective on shares of Morgan Advanced Materials in a research note on Friday.
+Berenberg Bank raised their price target on shares of Morgan Advanced Materials from GBX 330 ($4.31) to GBX 365 ($4.77) and gave the stock a hold rating in a research report on Wednesday, May 19th.
+Numis Securities restated a hold rating and issued a GBX 335 ($4.38) price target on shares of Morgan Advanced Materials in a research report on Thursday, May 6th.
+Jefferies Financial Group restated a buy rating and issued a GBX 405 ($5.29) price target on shares of Morgan Advanced Materials in a research report on Wednesday, May 19th.
+Finally, reduced their price target on shares of Morgan Advanced Materials from GBX 370 ($4.83) to GBX 295 ($3.85) and set a buy rating on the stock in a research report on Monday, May 10th.
+Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+The company currently has a consensus rating of Buy and an average target price of GBX 385 ($5.03).

 Morgan Advanced Materials plc operates as a materials science and application engineering company primarily the United Kingdom.
 It offers high-temperature insulating fiber, microporous, firebrick and insulating firebrick, monolithic, heat shield, fired refractory shape, and structural block insulation products; crucibles, foundry products, and furnace industries furnace ranges; and seals and bearings, as well as general pump components, such as shafts, vanes, rotors, and washers.